Many Americans say they’re comfortable with their savings, even though they don’t have much of an emergency fund.

 - Only 22% of Millennials have 6 months of emergency savings compared to 36% of Baby Boomers

 - 20% of Millennials have 3-5 months of savings, compared to 13% of Boomers

 - 27% of Millennials have fewer than 3 months, compared to 18% of Boomers

 - 25% of Millennials, Baby Boomers AND Gen X have no savings whatsoever

-Encouragingly, 42% of the America’s oldest generation (Silent Generation) have more than six months of savings.
-That crucial, since almost all that age group are living on a limited fix income.
+Encouragingly, 42% of America’s oldest generation (Silent Generation) have more than six months of savings.
+That is crucial since almost all that age group is living on a limited fixed income.